CaptainCodeman/polyfill-loading/readme.md

 So we've gained the ability to load the polyfills and app asynchronously which buys us some speed.
 But the majority of our users may not need to load the polyfills at all and as time goes on we'd hope that number will keep going up.
 So how do we avoid having the delay for the empty polyfill file?

-The solution is to incorporate the same guards that gthe polyfill libraries typically use to avoid overwriting the native implementation if one is already available.
+The solution is to incorporate the same guards that the polyfill libraries typically use to avoid overwriting the native implementation if one is already available.
 These are typically simple feature detection checks that test for their existence.

 Here is an example of testing for native support for the Intersection and Resize observers to set a `polyfillsRequired` flag.
 If any of the polyfills _are_ required then the flag is set to true and the Promise is setup to wait for the callback from the polyfill.io library.
-Remember, we only need to check if _any_ polyfill is needed - the service will handle only sending us those that are actually needed.
+Remember, we only need to check if _any_ polyfill is necessary - the service will handle only sending us the code for those that are actually required.

-The speedup comes where the flag is false when the browser already has a native implementation.
+The speed-up comes where the flag is false when the browser already has a native implementation.
 In this case the Promise is set to already be resolved which will remove any waiting on the polyfill.io library loading.
 The polyfill.io library will still be requested, but will just return the almost empty file (actually, it will just check if there is a global `polyfilled` function) but because it's async and we're not waiting on it it won't delay anything in our app and it's simpler and more efficient that introducing any dynamic script loading to just avoid this small request.

 ```html
 <script>